PS5 vs. Xbox Series X: Which console wins?

 The Xbox Series X, on the other hand, is still pretty bulky but manages its space much better.
 Rather than looking like an oversized router, the Xbox Series X is a sleek black box that looks, at least in its vertical form, kind of like a small tower PC (or a tiny refrigerator).
 It has a clearly defined power button, as well as a pairing button to make wireless connections painless.

-Microsoft has also confirmed three new models of Xbox are set to launch in time for the holidays.
-While one is a recolor of the Xbox Series S 1TB, the other two are full-featured Xbox Series X consoles.
+Microsoft has also launched three new models of Xbox in 2024.
+While one is merely a recolor of the Xbox Series S 1TB, the others are full-featured Xbox Series X consoles.
 The first packs a new Robot White look but lacks a disc drive, and the other is the Xbox Series X 2TB Galaxy Black Special Edition.

-As the name suggests it's the Xbox Series X console we know but with a nifty new cosmetic-themed design (Microsoft describes it as featuring a “silver, grey, and green celestial effect"), and the largest stock hard drive on any current gen system (either PlayStation or Xbox).
-With 2TB of storage, you can store plenty of new games.
+As the name suggests it's the Xbox Series X console we know but with a nifty new cosmetic-themed design (Microsoft describes it as featuring a “silver, grey, and green celestial effect") and the largest stock hard drive on Xbox console to date.
+With 2TB of storage, you can store literally dozens of new AAA games.

 (Image credit: Microsoft)